Watermarks Project: live in Bristol 2009

 Sea levels are rising due to climate change… but how much could they rise and how quickly?
-And how could this affect the world’s coastal cities?
+And how could this affect the city of Bristol?

 The complexity and inherent uncertainty involved in predicting sea level rise means there is little consensus across the global scientific community as to how much sea levels could rise in the coming decades.
-The Watermarks project (Bristol) used current UK government predictions for the next century to set the key flood mark levels.
+The Watermarks project used UK government predictions, available at that time, for the next century to set the key flood mark levels.

 The project, however, also explores other more extreme, hypothetical scenarios such as the melting of the Greenland Ice Cap.
 Future phases of the project will use the latest sea level prediction data as it emerges – displaying a wide range of potential scenarios from across the scientific community.
 This project aims to act as a provocation and catalyst for debate.